liminpb/custombigblue/README.md

 1. Welcome message.

-==
-1. Login to the server SSH.
+    * Login to the server SSH.
-2. Login to docker image as bash docker exec -it <greenlightcontainer id> bash
+    * Login to docker image as bash docker exec -it <greenlightcontainer id> bash
-3. edit "./config/locales/en.yml".
+    * edit "./config/locales/en.yml".
-4. Make following changes.
+    * Make following changes.

-5. Change line
+        Change line

             bigbluebutton: Bigbluebutton >> bigbluebutton: Your app name

             greenlight: Greenlight   >> greenlight: Your Greenligh Name.

             Under landing: section change everything with Bigbluebutton with your app name.

             You can replace every Bigbluebotton with your appname and Greenlight with Your appname.
 But make sure that you are not changing any variable.

             (bigbluebutton:   do not change the variable name before : )

-6. Stop start your docker container.
+    * Stop start your docker container.
-==

 2. Branding image.

-==
-Loigin to app as administrator.
+    * Loigin to app as administrator.
-Go to Orgonization from Top Right handside Admin button.
+    * Go to Orgonization from Top Right handside Admin button.
-Select site setting.
+    * Select site setting.
-Update you branding image in the Apperence section.
+    * Update you branding image in the Apperence section.
 Click on Change image.

-==

 3. favicon.

-==
-1. Login to docker as bash.
+    * Login to docker as bash.
-2. change favion in following directorty with your favicon /usr/src/app/public/assets
+    * change favion in following directorty with your favicon /usr/src/app/public/assets /usr/src/app/public.
-/usr/src/app/public.
-3. Stop start your docker container.
+    * Stop start your docker container.
-==

 4. Help URL.

-==
-1. Login to docker as bash.
+    * Login to docker as bash.
-2. edit ./app/views/shared/_header.html.erb
+    * edit ./app/views/shared/_header.html.erb
-3. remove the help_url section in the file.
+    * remove the help_url section in the file.

-   <% if Rails.configuration.help_url.present? %>                                                                                                                            <a class="dropdown-item" href="<%= Rails.configuration.help_url %>" target="_blank" rel="noopener">                                                                       <i class="dropdown-icon far fa-question-circle"></i> <%= t("header.dropdown.help") %>                                                                                 </a>                                                                                                                                                                  <% end %>
-4. Stop start your docker container.
+    * Stop start your docker container.
-==

 5. PDF file in chat room.

-==
-1. Login to ssh.
+    * Login to ssh.
-2. cd /var/www/bigbluebutton-default
+        cd /var/www/bigbluebutton-default
-3. Replace the default.pdf with your PDF.
+    * Replace the default.pdf with your PDF.
-4. Restart bb service "sudo bbb-conf --restart"
+    * Restart bb service "sudo bbb-conf --restart"
-==

 6. Metadata while sharing URL.

-===
-1. login to docker using bash.
+    * login to docker using bash.
-2. edit followiing ./config/locales/en.yml
+    * edit followiing ./config/locales/en.yml

 landing:                                                                            about: "%{href} is a simple front-end for your BigBlueButton open-source web conferencing server.
 You can create your own rooms to host sessions, or join others usi

- change %{href}  >>  YourAPP name.
+    * change %{href}  >>  YourAPP name.

-3. Stop start your docker container.
+    *Stop start your docker container.
-===

 7. Header and Footer.

-==
-1. Login to docker as bash.
+    * Login to docker as bash.
-2. Edit following files and replace Bigbluebotton with your app name.
+    * Edit following files and replace Bigbluebotton with your app name.
         ./app/views/shared/_footer.html.erb
         ./app/views/main/index.html.erb
-3. Stop start your docker container.
+    * Stop start your docker container.
-==

 8. Change Logo in chat room section.

-==
-1. Login to server SSH.
+    * Login to server SSH.
-2. cd  /var/bigbluebutton/playback/2.0/
+        cd  /var/bigbluebutton/playback/2.0/
-3. Change logo.png with your logo.
+    * Change logo.png with your logo.
-4. Restart bb service "sudo bbb-conf --restart"
+    * Restart bb service "sudo bbb-conf --restart"
-==